bijlpeter83/DINOSTRAT/README.md

 Age (dbl): 0 Ma, by default;
 pal_lat (dbl): paleolatitude of the event, equals modern latitude of the site.

-References of studies used in this review:
+Original references of studies used in this review:
 Açıkalın, S., Vellekoop, J., Ocakoğlu, F., Yılmaz, İ. Ö., Smit, J., Altıner, S. Ö., Goderis, S., Vonhof, H., Speijer, R. P., Woelders, L., Fornaciari, E. and Brinkhuis, H.: Geochemical and palaeontological characterization of a new K-Pg Boundary locality from the Northern branch of the Neo-Tethys: Mudurnu – Göynük Basin, NW Turkey, Cretaceous Research, 52, 251–267, 2015.
 Århus, N., Birkelund, T. and Smelror, M.: Biostratigraphy of some Callovian and Oxfordian cores off Vega, Helgeland, Norsk Geologisk Tidsskrift, 69, 39–56, 1989.
 Aubry, A. M. R., De Schepper, S. and de Vernal, A.: Dinocyst and acritarch biostratigraphy of the Late Pliocene to Early Pleistocene at Integrated Ocean Drilling Program Site U1307 in the Labrador Sea, Journal of Micropaleontology, 39(1), 41–60, doi:10.5194/jm-39-41-2020, 2020.